re4ldev/arch-laptop/README.md

 24. Install bootloader.
 25. Boot into a newly installed system.
 26. Create a swapfile.
+27. Add the User and setup User's directory subvolume layout.

 ## 1. Acquire an installation image ##
 The updated list of mirrors can be found on [Arch Linux download page](https://archlinux.org/download).
 Download Arch Linux image (.iso) from preferred mirror, and the corresponding PGP signature file (.iso.sig) from Arch Linux download page directly.\